Area Administrators Summit 2025 Agenda

 Join Lynn Riemer, president of ACT on Drugs, Inc., for a conversation about fentanyl.
 Reimer is an experienced chemist and former member of the North Metro Drug Task Force in Colorado who speaks regularly with students, community child advocacy groups, industrial and professional groups, and employees of local and State governmental agencies about drug awareness, recognition, and prevention.
 She will talk about fentanyl, worker safety, Narcan, other drugs and substances, and drug paraphernalia.

-Lynn Reimer, president of ACT on Drugs, Inc.
+Lynn Riemer, president of ACT on Drugs, Inc.

 Wednesday, May 21